 A versatile Mexican performer who channeled rock rebellion and theatrical grandeur, becoming a fierce and glamorous fixture of stage and screen.

-Alejandra Ávalos carved her path with a voice that could snarl rock anthems or deliver Broadway grandeur.
-Emerging from television in the early 80s, she quickly shed any ingenue label.
-Her breakthrough was a defiant one: taking on the role of Janet Weiss in the Mexican production of 'The Rocky Horror Show,' a part that matched her own bold, rock-edged persona.
-This led to a defining turn as Mary Magdalene in 'Jesus Christ Superstar,' cementing her status as a theatrical powerhouse. Ávalos never confined herself to one medium.
-She balanced a successful recording career—often blending pop with hard rock—with starring roles in popular telenovelas, bringing the same intense presence to the small screen.
-Her image, marked by a striking mane of hair and a fearless style, made her a symbol of a certain kind of powerful, artistic femininity in Mexican pop culture.
+Alejandra Ávalos played Janet Weiss in the Mexican production of 'The Rocky Horror Show,' a role that matched her rock-edged persona.
+She then took on Mary Magdalene in 'Jesus Christ Superstar,' establishing herself as a theatrical powerhouse.
+Emerging from television in the early 80s, she balanced a recording career blending pop with hard rock.
+She also starred in popular telenovelas, bringing intense presence to the small screen.
+Her image, marked by a striking mane of hair and fearless style, made her a symbol of powerful artistic femininity in Mexican pop culture.

 1965–1980